 Writing your child’s exemption application may seem a daunting task at first but don’t panic!
 It is a very useful process to help you focus on your educational vision and clarify your future goals.
 The Ministry of Education has its own information page on homeschooling and the exemption process.
 You can find it at Ministry of Education – Home Education.

 Where do I send my exemption application?

-Your exemption application should be emailed, hand delivered or posted to your local Ministry of Education office.
+Your exemption application should be emailed to your local Ministry of Education office.
 EMAIL is the preferred method of receiving applications.
-The email address is: firstname.lastname@example.org.
-If you are able you can hand deliver your application.
+The email address for all applications in the Auckland region is: firstname.lastname@example.org.
+You can also hand deliver your application.
 The physical address is: 12-18 Normanby Road, Mt Eden, Auckland.
-If neither of those options are possible then you can post your application.
-The postal address is: Private Bag 92644, Symonds Street, Auckland 1150.
 Whichever you choose, ensure you keep a copy of the application and all supporting documents.

-The Auckland office will email to let you know they have received the application within one week of receiving it.
+The Auckland office will email to let you know they have received the application.
+This should be within 24hours up to a maximum of one week of receiving it.
 If you do not hear from them within one week please phone the MOE on 09-632-9400 or email us on email@example.com.

 When should I send in my exemption application?

 Even though many people in NZ send their children to school at age five, a child is only legally required to attend school from the age of six.
 Therefore you need an exemption for every child six years or older.
 You can apply for an exemption any time after your child turns five but it will only become active when your child turns six.
 If your child is six years or older you must apply for an exemption before they leave school.
 It takes 4-6 weeks to process an application – please allow sufficient time for this.